mrsoto/angular2DimanicWidgets/README.md

-### Angular2 Multiples and dynamic applications
+### Angular2: Multiples and dynamic applications using widgets

-A common question, How to create multiples applications in a dynamic and programatic way.
+A common question: How to create multiples applications in a dynamic and programatic way?

-Here is a sample of how can be accoplished using applications factories
+Here is a proposal of how can be acoplished using applications factories.

-Pull Requests Welcomes
+Pull Requests are welcomes!

-npm packages are only for VSCode syntax checking.
-Not required for test

 Licence: MIT